 Jeff is a born and raised Calgarian with a passion for cycling.
 His career as an Urban Planner included developing the first City of Calgary Cycle plan.
 The intervening years have involved work in both the public and private sectors on a wide range of land development projects.
 Jeff is a firm believer in the role cycling can play in enhancing the quality of and experience in the urban environment.
 In addition to cycling, Jeff enjoys a variety of outdoor activities, travel, natural history and spending time with family and friends.

 Vanessa experiences her greatest joie de vivre when on a bike.
-As a geographer and geospatial analyst, urban enthusiast and mountain adventurer, her curiosity for observing and analyzing the relationships between people, and socio/environmental systems are best experienced from a bike or on foot.
+As a geographer and geospatial analyst, urban enthusiast, and mountain adventurer, her curiosity for observing and analyzing the relationships between people, and socio/environmental systems are best experienced from a bike or on foot.
 She believes that cycling offers tremendous opportunity in cultivating stronger communities and environment connections within our urban and natural landscapes on an individual and collective basis.
 One of the best gifts her parents ever gave her was the skill and joy of cycling.
-That experience of personal agency, freedom, physical and mental well being afforded her through cycling is what motivates her cycling advocacy roles with Bike Calgary and Cyclepalooza in promoting greater opportunity, and access for Calgarians across all ages and backgrounds.
-To engage cycling as a mode of transportation for utility and/or recreational purposes, and a chance to experience that same freedom.
+That experience of personal agency, freedom, physical and mental well being afforded her through cycling is what motivates her cycling advocacy roles with Bike Calgary and Cyclepalooza.
+To promote greater opportunity, and access for Calgarians across all ages and backgrounds to engage cycling as a mode of transportation for utility and/or recreational purposes, and a chance to experience that same freedom.